 Ellen Galinsky, the author of Mind in the Making, includes critical thinking on her list of the seven essential life skills needed by every child.
 To further develop your child’s critical thinking skills beyond the math practice realm, she recommends:

 Tutors often put pressure on students during math practice to solve for the right answer without necessarily providing the education to ensure they understand the foundational concepts and the underlying math theories.

 Critical thinking helps students make smarter decisions because they actually understand difficult concepts better.
 It also makes them faster, more confident test-takers.

-A Thinkster math tutor will not only help your child improve their math skills, your child will also strengthen their overall academic performance, thanks to their budding critical thinking skills.
+A Thinkster math tutor will not only help your child improve their math skills, but your child will also strengthen their overall academic performance, thanks to their budding critical thinking skills.

 You could see results in as little as 10 weeks with our expert team of online math tutors and coaches.
 And that’s something tutoring centers and math help websites cannot boast about.

 Our elite math tutors are ready to help make your child a math champion!
 Sign up for our zero $ free trial to get started today.Start Zero $ Free Trial